SOX compliance: Challenges boil down to people, process, technology issues

 It’s crucial for publicly traded companies, including companies preparing to go public via an IPO or SPAC, to get ahead of SOX regulations and compliance.
-Challenges with scoping, implementing, or testing controls or with reporting can lead to serious deficiencies and material weaknesses.
+Challenges with scoping, implementing, and testing controls or with reporting can lead to serious deficiencies and material weaknesses.
 These in turn can cause material misstatements in your company’s financial statements.
 The stakes are real and high for SOX 404 oversights.
 Management and board members who lose credibility, unhappy investors, and negative impacts on a company’s opinion on internal controls over financial reporting (ICFR) that stem from material misstatements — all are on the running list of potential consequences.

 The good news is, the challenges impacting internal controls and SOX compliance and reporting ultimately come down to issues in three main areas: people, processes, and technology.

 Resolve (or better, prevent) these issues before they escalate to material weaknesses, and SOX 404 compliance becomes a lot more straightforward.

 People, process, technology issues related to SOX compliance can combine and compound

 Let’s look at a few examples.
 Take an organization that goes public without preparing for SOX compliance reporting, so it lacks the requisite processes and technology to develop and maintain internal controls.
 With a small staff, the company also doesn’t have an internal resource (people) with SOX expertise.
 If existing controls are faulty — say, purchase orders slip through and get paid without a supervisor’s signature — they can lead to material weaknesses.